tpoisot/CP-SDM/manuscript.typ

 Conformal prediction, like most SDM methods, is not quite delivering a true estimate of the probability of presence #cite(<Phillips2013>).
 Nevertheless, it brings valuable information, in the form of a quantified measure of whether a prediction comes with uncertainty (are both presence and absence in the #change[prediction set]?) in a way that is directly comparable with the non-conformal prediction.
 "Class overlap", where both presences and absences are observed under the same values of the predictions, decreases the predictive performance of models #cite(<Valavi2021>) --- CP is naturally suited at handling this, by assigning the area where overlap occurs to uncertain predictions.

+#add[TK uncertainty in variables - more than aleatoric v. epistemic uncertainty]

 #add[
 == Increasing the relevance of CP to species distribution modeling